 Easy international payments: When you're making an international payment, a physical debit card might not be of much use to you as it is difficult to find merchants who accept them.
 In such cases, a virtual debit card comes in handy as it can be used for online payments anywhere in the world.

 What are the disadvantages of a virtual debit card?

 Limited use: The main disadvantage of having a virtual debit card is that it can only be used for online transactions.
 So, if you want to use it for making purchases in-store or withdrawing cash from an ATM, you are out of luck!

 While businesses traditionally relied on credit cards and physical debit cards, they have recently adapted virtual debit cards as they enable smoother business transactions.
-Apart from traditional banks, there are many digital banks and financial platforms that provide instant virtual debit cards.
-You can get your business banking started with wamo and get your instant virtual debit card in 10 minutes.
+Apart from traditional institutions, there are many digital financial service providers that provide instant virtual debit cards.
+You can get your business finances started with wamo and get your instant virtual debit card in 10 minutes.